nix-community/poetry2nix/docs/edgecases.md

 error: 1 dependencies of derivation '/nix/store/60gaxbdf11lhaj9xg50cf0rr6x5v8v1z-nix-shell-env.drv' failed to build
 ```

-As you can see on the fourth last line it's missing `setupools` which in this case is our missing `PACKAGENAME`.
+As you can see on the fourth last line it's missing `setuptools` which in this case is our missing `PACKAGENAME`.

 </details>